-- 7. Remove the tire/wheel assembly.
+- 6. Raise the front of the vehicle and support with jack stands. - Remove the tire/wheel assembly.
 Refer to Tires and Wheels section for information regarding removing the tire/wheel assembly. - 8.
 Remove the hub bearing cap, cotter pin and nut, then remove the hub from the steering knuckle.

 NOTE: For a front disc brake option you must remove the brake body before removing the hub.
 Refer to the Brakes section for information regarding the removal of the brake body.
 Do not remove the hydraulic brake line from the brake body.
-If the brake line is removed then it will be
+If the brake line is removed then it will be necessary to bleed the brakes.